ponylang/pony-tutorial/docs/types/actors.md

 # Why is this safe?

 Because of Pony's __capabilities secure type system__.
-We've mentioned capabilities briefly before, when talking about function receiver capabilities.
+We've mentioned reference capabilities briefly before, when talking about function receiver reference capabilities.
 The short version is that they are annotations on a type that make all this parallelism safe without any runtime overhead.

-We will cover capabilities in depth later.
+We will cover reference capabilities in depth later.

 # Actors are cheap